FFY00/ffy00.github.io/content/blog/03-state-of-things-2024-04.rst

 making it difficult to keep focus on one thing unless it very stimulating to me.
-This likely played a role on me getting to the position I am now, since it caused to shift my focus into things I would have perhaps just ignored, but at the price of mading me dysfunctional in a lot of scenarios.
+This likely played a role on me getting to the position I am now, since it caused to shift my focus into things I would have perhaps just ignored, but at the price of making me dysfunctional in a lot of scenarios.

 Anxiety is something I also struggle with, but it is generally easier to manage.
 Since it is usually triggered by specific things, by making an effort to avoid